-The first problem is mildew.
+First problem is mildew.
 If down is left damp for several days, it will mildew, and avoiding such dampness in sleeping gear is almost impossible in continually wet conditions.
 Down clothing, especially down vests, can be dried out while sleeping, and thus is fairly easy to keep mildew-free.
-But sleep gear tends to absorb moisture in the night due to condensation, especially in the foot area.
+But sleep gear tends to absorb moisture during the night due to condensation, especially in the foot area.
 If weather is such that the sleep gear cannot be sun-dried, mildew will set in after a few days.
 I have had several bad experiences with down sleep gear mildewing.
-The mildew is very hard to remove, due to the difficulty with laundering down.
+The mildew is very hard to remove, due to difficulty with laundering down.
 This problem with mildew is the main reason I no longer use down.
 I have never had a problem with mildew with my continuous-fiber quilts, even though I never bother to dry them out during the day.

 Down comes from waterfowl, and thus it appears strange that down doesn't work when wet.
-The explanation is that down as it exists in living form on geese is quite different from down used as insulation in clothing and sleeping gear.
-First, the down in geese is coated with oil, which tends to protect it from moisture.
-This oil is washed off when the down is prepared for use in clothing and sleeping gear.
+Explanation is that down as it exists in living form on geese is quite different from down used as insulation in clothing and sleeping gear.
+First, down in geese is coated with oil, which tends to protect it from moisture.
+This oil is washed off when down is prepared for use in clothing and sleeping gear.
 Second, and more importantly, each individual down fiber on the bodies of geese is attached to a muscle, and thus is held in place and can be erected to add loft, whereas down in clothing and sleeping gear is loose and thus can shift position and clump together.
 It is this second factor, down's lack of stability, which is the real reason why down performs so poorly when wet.
 By contrast, continuous fiber polyester insulation (Polarguard, Climashield) is very stable, because it consists of strands of silicone-coated polyester fiber laid on top of one another, with the strands locked in place by stitching so they can't move.
 Furthermore, the silicone-coated polyester fibers themselves do not absorb moisture, though moisture will stick between the fibers due to capillary action.
 Continuous-fiber polyester insulation thus loses insulating power when wet primarily because the water between the strands of fiber conducts heat better than the air it displaces, rather than because the insulation loses loft or shifts in position or clumps.
-The water between the fibers that doesn't run off due to gravity can be burned off by body heat during the night.
+Water between polyester fibers that doesn't run off due to gravity can be burned off by body heat during the night.
 By contrast, down tends to clump when it gets wet, so that huge gaps are left with no down, and body heat escapes through these gaps rather than being harnessed to dry out the down.

 Suppose metabolism is at the rate of 3000 kilocalories/day, but that metabolism is lower while sleeping than while active, so that perhaps 500 kilocalories are burned during 8 hours of sleeping.
 Some of this heat energy will be lost via respiration, and the remainder will be lost via radiation, conduction, and evaporation of insensible perspiration from the skin.
 Insensible perspiration from the skin (as opposed to the moist tissues of the respiratory system) is typically a minor factor.
 So let us assume that 300 of the 500 kilocalories is lost via radiation and conduction from the body exclusive of the respiratory system.
 This is sufficient heat energy to evaporate half a liter of freezing water from a damp quilt over the course of a night.
-This explains the advantage of continuous fiber polyester insulation over down (at least when the down chambers are large), in enviroments which tend to produce condensation within clothes or sleep gear.
-Other than in the foot area, the amount of heat being given off by the body should be more than sufficient to re-evaporate condensation (as well as dry off damp clothes), and thus keep the insulation dry, provided this heat can be harnessed for this purpose.
+This explains the advantage of continuous fiber polyester insulation over down (at least when the down chambers are large), in environments which tend to produce condensation within clothes or sleep gear.
+Other than in the foot area, amount of heat being given off by the body should be more than sufficient to re-evaporate condensation (as well as dry off damp clothes), and thus keep insulation dry, provided this heat can be harnessed for this purpose.